Bird Identifier

 Where does the Dalmatian Pelican live?

-On large freshwater lakes, deltas, and marshes from southeastern Europe across Central Asia to Mongolia and China.
+On freshwater lakes, deltas, and wetlands stretching from southeastern Europe across Central Asia to parts of China and Mongolia.